bpt26/usher_wiki/docs/source/matUtils.rst

 .. code-block:: shell-session

-  --output-mat (-o): Path to output processed mutation-annotated tree file (REQUIRED) --restricted-samples (-s): Sample names to restrict.
+  --output-mat (-o): Path to output processed mutation-annotated tree file (REQUIRED) --simplify (-S): Use to automatically remove all identifying mutations from the tree, including all sample names and private mutations.
+  --restricted-samples (-s): Sample names to restrict.
 Use to perform masking.
+  --rename-samples (-r): Name of a tsv file containing names of samples to be renamed and their new names in the first two columns.